Expected Signature For the Lorentz Invariance Violation Effects on $\gamma-\gamma$ Absorption: Abstract

 \section{Abstract}

-There are still some important unanswered questions about the unexpected very high energy $\gamma$-ray signatures.
-To help understand the mechanism, focusing on the linear and quadratic perturbation mode for subliminal case, the present paper revisited the expected signature for the Lorentz invariance violation effects on $\gamma-\gamma$ absorption in TeV spectra of Gamma-ray bursts (GRBs).
-We note that the existence of minimum photon energy threshold for the pair production process leads up to a break energy, which is sensitive to the quantum gravity energy scale.
-We suggest that energy spectral break in the few tens of TeV is a rough observational diagnostic for the LIV effects.
+There are still some {significant and} unanswered questions about the {incredible} {very high energy (VHE)} $\gamma$-ray signatures.
+To help understand the mechanism, focusing on the linear and quadratic perturbation mode for the subluminal regime, the present paper revisited the expected signature for the Lorentz invariance violation effects on $\gamma-\gamma$ absorption in TeV spectra of Gamma-ray bursts (GRBs).
+We note that there is {a critical energy} for the pair production process, which is sensitive to the assumed quantum gravity energy scale.
+We suggest that a {reemergence of the energy spectrum of $\gamma$-rays} at the several tens of TeV is a rough observational diagnostic for the Lorentz invariance violation (LIV) effects.
 The expected spectra characteristics are applied to a GRB 221009A.
-The results show that the cosmic opacity with Lorentz invariance violation effects considered here is able to roughly reproduce the observed $\gamma$-ray spectra for the source, which enabled us to constrain the lower limit of the linear values of energy scale at $E_{\rm QG,1}=3.35\times10^{20}$ GeV for the linear perturbation and $E_{\rm QG,2}=9.19\times10^{13}$ GeV for the quadratic perturbation.
-This value corresponds to a break energy $E_{\rm \gamma, break,1}\simeq 55.95~\rm TeV$ for the linear and $E_{\rm \gamma, break,2}\simeq 73.66~\rm TeV$ for the quadratic in the observed frame respectively.
+The results show that the cosmic opacity with LIV effects considered here {can} roughly reproduce the observed $\gamma$-ray spectra for the source, which enabled us to constrain the upper limit of the values of energy scale at $E_{\rm QG,~1}\leq3.35\times10^{20}$ GeV for the linear perturbation and $E_{\rm QG,~2}\leq9.19\times10^{12}$ GeV for the quadratic perturbation. {These scenarios would update the bound of the LIV coefficient with $\xi_{\rm 1}^{\prime}\geq 3.62\times10^{-2}$ for the linear perturbation, and $\xi_{\rm 2}^{\prime}\geq 1.33\times10^{6}$ for the quadratic perturbation in the standard model extension (SME) framework, respectively. }